Installation

 2. Visit http://localhost:3000 to view your application.

-3. Edit app/layout.tsx or app/page.tsx and save to see the updated result in your browser.
+3. Edit app/page.tsx (or pages/index.tsx) file and save it to see the updated result in your browser.

 Next Steps